MCT-master/mct-master.github.io/_posts/2019-04-30-Sound-In-Space-Exhibition-A-Generic-Overview.md

 is visceral and emotive it can define a space at the same time as it triggers a memory (Susan Philipsz).

-One of the students I met there was Joel (MuTek).
+One of the students I met there was Joel Hynsjö (MuTek).
 Joel's 'Do you remember' (see below) actually plays with that sense of memory and space in a very practical way.
 He collected speech in news reports from the worst natural disasters world wide in the last 6 years.
-On a world map one could see six circles in different regions, when pushing one of them a voice would interrupt randomly the news-reports saying, 'do you remember'?
+On a world map one could see six circles in different regions, the piece is silent until one of the circles is being pushed.
+There is a voice which interrupts randomly the news-reports, every time you push there is a chance that "do you remember" is played instead of the report.

 <figure>